Shin-Emon/Shin-Emon/README.md

+Hi, my name is Shin Emon.
-I'm Shin-Emon, a Japanese Junior high school student.
+I'm 14 years old, and now I'm a student.
-I usually use Java.
+I love Java and JavaScript.